tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 <a href="#top">[Back to Top](#table-of-contents)</a>
 <a id="exercise-4-gene-set-based-prs-analysis"></a>
-## Exercise: Calculate gene-set PRS analysis
+## Exercise: Calculate gene set PRS analysis

 We are now ready to perform gene-set association analyses using PRSet.